 Our Human Resource Management with CIPD pathway MSc is available in two formats:

-- with accreditation from the UK Chartered Institute of Personnel and Development (CIPD)
+- with accreditation from the UK Chartered Institute of Personnel and Development (CIPD) - this course

 The CIPD-accredited pathway has a specific list of core modules and optional modules, while the non-accredited pathway contains a wider range of optional modules.

 By undertaking an MSc in Human Resource Management you'll develop a detailed and thorough understanding of the role human resources play in modern organisations in the private, public and third sectors.